 - Scalable and highly available computing capacity.

-- Automated deployments allowing you to setup a continuous delivery pipeline.
+- Automated deployments allowing you to create a continuous delivery pipeline.

-Currently Lambda supports Node.js, Java, and Python.
+Lambda supports Node.js, Java, Python, and .NET Core.
 You just have to upload your source code to S3.
-Afterwards you are able to execute your functions by calling the REST API or use one of the integrations: Kinesis, S3, DynamoDB, CloudTrail, and API Gateway.
+Afterward, you can execute your functions by calling the REST API or use one of the integrations: Kinesis, S3, DynamoDB, CloudTrail, and API Gateway.

 Ath the moment there is no out-of-the-box integration for SQS.
 But you’ll learn how to integrate SQS with Lambda easily next.

-The following figure shows all components needed to read and process messages from a SQS queue serverless:
+The following figure shows all components needed to read and process messages from an SQS queue serverless: